 Other names: Japanese cucumber

 Kyuri is a variety of cucumber native to Japan and China.
-Compared to English cucumbers, it’s shorter, thinner, and narrow, with lots of ridges.
+Compared to English cucumbers, it’s shorter, thinner, and narrow, with many ridges.
 The thin skin is a deep forest green with a fleshy and crunchy texture.
-The tiny immature seeds are tasteless.
+The tiny, immature seeds are tasteless.
 Kyuri is refreshing with a mild melon-like flavor.

 It’s used in various cooked, pickled, and raw dishes.
-It is especially popular during the hot season for its cooling properties.
-It’s a great source of vitamins A, C, K, and E, and minerals such as potassium, magnesium, and manganese.
+It is prevalent during the hot season for its cooling properties.
+It’s a great source of vitamins A, C, K, and E and minerals such as potassium, magnesium, and manganese.